solarwinds/apm-go/README.md

 ## Notice

-⚠ This is a work-in-progress, originally forked from the [appoptics-apm-go](https://github.com/appoptics/appoptics-apm-go) repository.
+⚠ This is a work in progress, originally forked from the [appoptics-apm-go](https://github.com/appoptics/appoptics-apm-go) repository.

 ## Getting started